flowplayer/flowplayer-hlsjs/README.md

 Plugin configuration
 --------------------

-The plugin provides the following `hlsjs` option on the [player](https://flowplayer.org/docs/setup.html#player-options) and [clip](https://flowplayer.org/docs/setup.html#player-options) levels.
+The plugin provides the `hlsjs` option on the [player](https://flowplayer.org/docs/setup.html#player-options) and [clip](https://flowplayer.org/docs/setup.html#player-options) levels.

-The `hlsjs` option accepts all
-[configuration parameters for hls.js](https://github.com/dailymotion/hls.js/blob/master/API.md#fine-tuning) which are passed on to the client.
+The `hlsjs` option is an object which accepts all [configuration parameters for hls.js](https://github.com/dailymotion/hls.js/blob/master/API.md#fine-tuning) which are passed on to the client.